Pythonidaer/JavaScriptPasswordGenerator/README.md

 [Marcus Burnette // Codepen](https://codepen.io/mburnette/pen/LxNxNg) I followed along Gary Simon's tutorial, where he styles dark mode based off this pen of a toggler made by Marcus.

 [Tiny PNG](https://tinypng.com/) This website allowed me to compress my background images and shave off over 2000 kilobytes!

+[Optimizilla](https://imagecompressor.com/)Here I was able to further reduce background image size from megabytes to <250kb each.

 ## License
 I've chosen an MIT License.
 Do what you'd like with this material.